Mikhail29/redmine-git-univarsal-synchronization/README.md

 ## English

 This module allows you to synchronize local storage and remote storage.
 This module is universal as it can work with all repositories that support web hooks.

+**To install, go to the Redmine plugins directory and execute `git clone git@github.com:Mikhail29/redmine-git-univarsal-synchronization.git gituniversalsync`**

 In the settings are the following parameters:
 * Prune - add the -p git fetch parameter
 * Auto-creation - allows you to clone the repository and add automatically to the project if all the necessary parameters are specified (see the list of necessary parameters below)